Query language

 timestamp_floor_year(t) :: int64 -> int64

-Get the timestamp of the year (as of 0:00 on the first of January) for the specified timestamp
+Get the timestamp of the year (as of 0:00 on January 1) for the specified timestamp.

 timestamp_floor_month(t) :: int64 -> int64

-Get the timestamp of the month (as of 0:00 of the first day of the month) for the specified timestamp
+Get the timestamp of the month (as of 0:00 on the first day of the month) for the specified timestamp.

 timestamp_floor_week(t) :: int64 -> int64